Genetics Activity: Bloops Lab

 1. Without looking into the bags, pick one bead from each of the four bags marked "paternal genes."
 Paternal means father.

 2. Connect these four beads in the following order to make a simple bloop chromosome: eye color bead, antennae color bead, tail shape bead, wing bead.
-This represents a chromosome that your bloop would have inherited from its father.
+This represents a chromosome that your Bloop would have inherited from its father.

 3. Again, without looking into the bags, pick one bead from each of the four bags marked "maternal genes."
 Maternal means mother.